 Viewfinder.
 It might seem odd to single out the viewfinder as a distinctive feature, but the one on the X-Pro2 is a bit different from most and has what I think is a pretty cool feature.

 There are three ways to see what you’re shooting with this camera.
-Firstly, on the back is a large LCD screen that provides the kind of live view that we’ve become used to with most cameras and smartphones these days.
+Firstly, on the back is a large LCD screen that provides the kind of live view we’ve become used to with most cameras and smartphones.
 Secondly, there’s a digital viewfinder.

 Thirdly—and this is the cool feature that I like—you can use the same viewfinder portal to switch it over to an optical viewfinder.
 It still provides the same digital overlay in a heads-up display kind of way.
 This is the mode I found myself using most of the time.
 It does take a little getting used to the different perspective.